About The Predictive Index

 The Predictive Index is a talent optimization company that businesses use to hire, inspire, and retain talent inside of their organizations.
 Company’s utilize PI’s software platform to administer and interpret the results of their workplace assessments.

-The Challenge: During 2017, the company did a significant redesign of it’s product experience.
+During 2017, the company did a significant redesign of it’s product experience.
 The Predictive Index had a chance to reimagine it’s onboarding experience to support customers as they transitioned onto the new product experience.
 Additionally, internally teams were concerned that the update would lead to an increase in tickets for the customer support team.

 During a kickoff meeting, the group identified 2 target audience groups that we needed to support during the platform transition: current and new users.